LegenDAirie/slash-runner/README.md

 * Numbers should be wrapped in some kind of type to keep in the bounds of what javascript can understand.
 Don't want super large, super small infinity or NaN
 * Look into the idea of making the player opaque/an invalid and valid type so that whenever the player updates it's invalid and needs to be validated.
 The model will only hold a valid player.
 Or something like the example with the http string request thing in this post. https://medium.com/@ckoster22/advanced-types-in-elm-phantom-types-808044c5946d
 * Have a super set of player carrying information that is piped through function calls along with player. that information being "wallCollidedWith : Maybe Direction" or something
+* Seperate what causes a player update and how the player is updated.
+Be declarative! maybe give player its own module with state update and messages